MichaelAGill/TechnicalTestCSI/README.md

 There are 3 project folders:

-# DataLibrary - This is the API:
+# DataLibrary - This is the API
 The API takes the model created by the MVC form and creates the SQL query and sends it to the database.
 I used Dapper, System.Configuration ans System.Data.SqlClient to assist me.

 # TechnicalTest - This is the ASP.NET MVC 5 using the Entity Framework